 If selected as a recipient, you will receive an award of $5,000 (U.S.) per year for up to four years, subject to satisfying renewal criteria.
 Up to 100 awards will be granted each year.
 Under IRS rules, awards may be granted to only twenty-five percent of eligible applicants.

-Awards are renewable to provide assistance for up to four years of continuous study, provided you maintain satisfactory academic performance, remain in good standing as a bachelor degree candidate as determined by the college, and submit a transcript at the conclusion of each school year.
+Awards are renewable to provide assistance for up to four years of continuous study, provided you maintain satisfactory academic performance, remain in good standing as a degree candidate as determined by the college, and submit a transcript at the conclusion of each school year.
 Satisfactory academic performance means 1) achieving a 2.0 grade point average (GPA) or better on a 4.0 scale (or a “C” average or better in Canada) each grading period (semester or quarter), with no more than one grading period below the requirement, and 2) maintaining full-time status, with no more than one grading period below the requirement.

 If you earn a bachelor’s degree in three years, you may use the fourth year’s grant for graduate study.
 The graduate study must begin the semester immediately following receipt of a bachelor’s degree.